 It is a task runner that is written on top of NodeJS.
 As I said before it basically will speed up the process by making everything automated by minifying files prefixing files, minifying images compiling SASS/LESS files to CSS files and also having a live local server and of course, there are still a lot more you can do with it.

 What is Gulp?

 There is not much to say here since Gulp does pretty much the same thing, they both automate tasks, they both use Node, and they both require you to create tasks and install packages.

 What Task Runner should you use?

-Well it’s personal preference really if you have used one and not the other, just stick to the one you know already as they do the same thing unless you want to use the other.
+Well, it’s a personal preference really if you have used one and not the other, just stick to the one you know already as they do the same thing unless you want to use the other.
 Grunt’s user base is small while Gulp’s is big and still growing and also it’s faster.
 I use Gulp as it’s the most popular now and it was the first one I learned.

 So what are the advantages of using a Task Runner?

-They are really useful in large teams
+They are handy in large teams